dearvn/trading-futures-tradingview-script/README.md

 - `0DTE` — days to expiration (0DTE = expires today; the fastest, most aggressive flow)
 - `$1.2M` — total premium paid.
 Bigger premium = more conviction

-**How I use it:** when a cluster of green `C...
-ASK` marks stacks up while price holds above VWAP/EMA 21, that is institutional call buying confirming the trend — I follow it.
+**How I use it:** the marks are context, not signals.
+When a cluster of green `C...
+ASK` marks stacks up while price holds above VWAP/EMA 21, that is institutional call buying confirming the trend — I enter a CALL and ride with the big players.
 Red `P...
-ASK` clusters near highs warn me a reversal is being bought.
+ASK` clusters near highs tell me a reversal is being bought — I stay out or look for a PUT entry.
+No mark by itself is an entry; the confluence of flow + trend is.

 ## Chart features